spotDL/spotify-downloader/Working Docs/objects.md

  # Metadata

+[HAS BEEN UPDATED, SEE BELOW]

 Holds the metadata of a song.

 | Attributes | | |
 | --- | --- | --- |
 | **Name** | **Type** | **Description** |